 Autoimmune diseases — such as type 1 diabetes, multiple sclerosis, and rheumatoid arthritis —may be linked to a vitamin D deficiency.
 Autoimmune diseases occur when the immune system attacks the body’s own tissues.
 Too little vitamin D has been linked to poor immune system function.

 Vitamin D deficiency is also linked to a risk for type 2 diabetes, osteoporosis (a condition that results in brittle bones), heart disease, mood disorders, and even certain types of cancer.
-The active form of vitamin D helps control chronic inflammation.
+This is because the active form of vitamin D helps control chronic inflammation.
 Ongoing inflammation has been linked to diseases such as hardening of the arteries (atherosclerosis), arthritis (painful, inflamed joints), and even cancer.

-Current government recommended dietary allowances for vitamin D range from 400 IU to 800 IU daily.
-Many experts argue that higher daily intakes than what’s recommended are required to achieve better health outcomes.
-Some experts even recommend taking 2,000 to 7,000 IU of vitamin D3 everyday.
+Current government recommended dietary intakes for vitamin D range from 400 IU to 800 IU depending on your age, but are based on the needs of healthy individuals, not someone who may already be deficient or battling an illness or disease.
+Many experts argue that higher daily intakes above what’s recommended, even what may be considered megadosing (up to 50,000 IU per week), are required to achieve better health outcomes.

 The following factors can affect your vitamin D levels: